 This incredible breed is a cross between the reliable labrador and the elegant poodle.
-As you might have guessed, the Labradoodle has a thick, textured coat often appearing curly.
-Just as their parents, this breed loves the doors and has a knack for swimming.
+As you might have guessed, the Labradoodle has a thick, textured coat that often appears curly.
+Just like their parents, this breed loves the outdoors and has a knack for swimming.

 Another great quality about this breed is that they have inherited all of the wonderful things both the poodle and labrador have to offer.
 They are calm and graceful, energetic, and gentle.
 There may not be a better breed more perfect for an active and fun-loving family!

 Nicknamed the Monkey Terrier after its distinct facial features, the Affenpinscher has a wiry brown coat and stout little body.
 As you might have hinted from their name, this breed originated in Germany and was bred for rodent hunting.